Date: June 2019

 Open Meeting Law Purpose

-The Open Meeting Law was enacted in 1957.
+The Open Meeting Law (OML) was enacted in 1957.
 It has evolved through judicial interpretation (lawsuits) and legislative amendments.
 The purpose of the law is to:

 - prohibit actions being taken at secret meetings where it is impossible for the interested public to become fully informed about a public body’s decision or to detect improper influences.